Ages 3 – 6

 Here is a glimpse of what Primary work cycle looks like in a Montessori Classroom

-The Primary classroom environments are organized into the basic Montessori curriculum areas: Practical Life, Sensorial, Language Arts, Math and Cultural.
-Each classroom includes educational materials for geography, social studies, science, art and foreign language instruction.
-Music, art and physical education are part of the weekly activities.
-The Jarrow Montessori education at the primary level includes and exceeds the national education standards for kindergarten; and fully prepares them for entrance to our incredible Elementary program.
+The Primary classroom environments are organized into the basic Montessori curriculum areas: Practical Life, Sensorial, Language Arts, Math, and Cultural.
+Each classroom includes educational materials for geography, social studies, science, and art.
+Music, environmental education, and physical education are part of the weekly activities.
+The Jarrow Montessori education at the primary level includes and exceeds the national education standards for kindergarten, and fully prepares them for entrance to our incredible Elementary program.

-The Third of Primary: the Year of Wonder!
+The Final Year of Primary: the Year of Wonder!*

 From birth to six, we bring the world to the child.
 From six and beyond, we bring the child into the world.
 The education of even a small child, therefore, does not aim at preparing him for school, but for life.

-The third year of all cycles in a Montessori classroom is one of great beauty.
+The final year of all cycles in a Montessori classroom is one of great beauty.
 It offers the child the opportunity to consolidate their knowledge and skills that they have been accumulating in prior years and allows for an explosion of new learning to be fully experienced.
-The genius of the three-year, mixed aged group is that each child advances to be one of the older, wiser students who will be able to share knowledge and naturally experience leadership by guiding and mentoring the younger children.
+The genius of the three-year, mixed-aged group is that each child advances to be one of the older, wiser students who will be able to share knowledge and naturally experience leadership by guiding and mentoring the younger children.
 Sadly, this opportunity can often elude children in more conventional learning environments.

 A Montessori classroom is unique in its reverence for the child.
-By enabling the third-year (or in their final year) student pride of place, we celebrate by allowing for the added responsibility, opportunities for leadership, and to showcase all the skills that have been built in prior years.
-The value of completing the three-year cycle at each Montessori level, is without a doubt, beneficial for all children, but the third year of primary is distinctive and very different in nature to other Kindergarten programs.
+By enabling the third-year (or in their final year) student pride of place, we celebrate by allowing for the added responsibility, and opportunities for leadership, and to showcase all the skills that have been built in prior years.
+The value of completing the three-year cycle at each Montessori level, is without a doubt, beneficial for all children, but the final year of primary is distinctive and very different in nature from other Kindergarten programs*.